Reasons to Have Cat Spare Parts On-Hand for Your Heavy Equipment: Belts

 Saves You Money

-When you need a belt because your job site has shut down, the price you are willing to pay for one goes up due to the immediacy of your need.
+When you need a belt because your job site has shut down, the price you are willing to pay for one goes up due to the urgency of your need.
 You may end up paying more for the spare Cat part than you would have liked.
-By having spare Cat parts on-hand from Wagner, you can rest assured you won’t be paying more than you should be.
+By having spare Cat parts on-hand from Wagner, you can rest assured you won't be paying more than you should.

-Caring for your belt system is super important.
-Taking care to try and keep your heavy equipment shaded in the hot months and out of direct sunlight can help since UV rays will wear it down.
-Also ensure no debris can get tangled in them either.
+Caring for your belt system is critical, but can be easily overlooked.
+Maintaining proper tension and alignment is key.
+Taking care to try and keep your heavy equipment shaded in the hot months and out of direct sunlight can help as well, since UV rays can degrade belts.
+Also ensure no debris can get tangled in them.

-Wagner Equipment Co aims to be your source for all of your heavy equipment needs.
+Wagner Equipment Co. aims to be your source for all of your heavy equipment needs.
 With over a dozen locations, you can visit any one and have your needs taken care of no matter where you are located.
 Our top-notch customer care associates can answer your questions and get you taken care of.
 We adhere to our values in action of teamwork, excellence, accountability, safety, integrity, and communication to deliver quality solutions to you.
-Visit us online or one of our Cat dealers in-store today!
+Visit us online or your nearest Wagner location in-store today!